hiwelo/raccoon-starter/README.md

 If empty or undefined, the default namespace will be `raccoon`.

 ### Navigation
-You can set up all navigations in the `manifest.json` file.
+With **[Raccoon](https://github.com/hiwelo/raccoon/)**, you can easily set up navigations with the `manifest.json` file.

-Each navigation must have a slug and a readable name.
+Each navigation must have a location and a readable description like in the [WordPress documentation](https://codex.wordpress.org/Function_Reference/register_nav_menu).

 For example if you want to register two navigations (a primary navigation and a list of social networks), you have to update `manifest.json` like that:
 ```json